pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

     )
 )
 ```
 Here, we define a Vercel project named `vercel-git-project`.
-The `git_repository` parameter specifies the Git repository details, including `repoName` and `repoType`.
+The `git_repository` parameter specifies the Git repository details, including `gitRepoName` and `gitRepoType`.
 We also associate this project with the Vercel provider using `opts`.

 ### 5. Setting Environment Variables